-Simple substitution is the substitution of single letters separately.
+A simple substitution is the substitution of single letters separately.
 The substitution key is usually represented by writing out the alphabet in some order.
-The Caesar cipher is the form of simple substitution cipher.
+The Caesar cipher is a form of a simple substitution cipher.
 For example, its ROT2 key can be presented as CDEFGHIJKLMNOPQRSTUVWXYZAB.
 This means that A is replaced with C, B with D, and so on.

-Number of all possible keys for simple substitution cipher is factorial of 26 (26!).
-However, you can break it if you have enough ciphered text to use frequency analysis or stochastic optimization algorithm (check out our Substitution cipher breaker).
-The cipher does not change language letter frequencies (it is said to be monoalphabetic), unlike, for example, polyalphabetic Vigenère cipher, so it is considered to be rather weak.
+The number of all possible keys for a simple substitution cipher is a factorial of 26 (26!).
+However, you can break it if you have enough ciphered text by using frequency analysis or the stochastic optimization algorithm (check out our Substitution cipher decoder).
+The cipher does not change language letter frequencies (it is said to be monoalphabetic), unlike, for example, the polyalphabetic Vigenère cipher, so it is considered to be rather weak.

-Paste text into field, fill the key, choose "encode" if you have pasted clear text or "decode" if you have pasted ciphered text, and press "Calculate".
+Paste text into the field, fill the key, choose "encode" if you have pasted clear text or "decode" if you have pasted ciphered text, and press "Calculate".
 Traditionally, punctuation and spaces are removed to disguise word boundaries and text is written in blocks of letters, usually five.
 This option is supported for encoding as well.